wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `login` Event: bot contact

-The `login` event makes the bot to login successfully, with a contact of current login user.
+The `login` event logs the bot in, with the contact of the user.

 <Tabs
   groupId="programming-languages"